Midnight Commander

 The Directory Hotlist

 Midnight Commander can store a list of frequently visited directories.
-This “hotlist” can displayed by pressing Ctrl-\.
+This “hotlist” can displayed by pressing Ctrl-\

-To add a directory to the hotlist while browsing, select a directory and type Ctrl-x h.
+To add a directory to the hotlist while browsing, select a directory and type Ctrl-x h

 Directory History

-Each directory panel maintains a list of directories that it has displayed.
-To access this list, type Alt-H. From the list, a directory can be selected for browsing.
-Even without the history list display, we can traverse the history list forward and backward by using the Alt-u and Alt-y keys respectively.
+.
+From the list, a directory can be selected for browsing.
+Even without the history list display, we can traverse the history list forward and backward by using the Alt-u

 Using the Mouse